oguimbal/jcool-docs/general/hooks.md

 This is the `mediationSuccess` hook.

-When a mediation succeeds, this hook will be called with data that contains a link which enables you to download the contract that you and your opponent have signed.
+When a mediation succeeds, this hook will be called and will provide data including a link to download the contract that you and your opponent have signed during the mediation.

 ```json
 {